Get Better Quotes 35+

 Rates in South Carolina are a little higher than the national average.
-This makes it immensely important to take advantage of all the programs and discounts available to your business.
+Business owners are smart to shop several insurance companies to take advantage of all the programs and discounts available.
 Our specialists know the ins and outs of workers' compensation insurance.
 Start a quote online and one of our agents will get back to you within 24 hours with many options to serve your needs.

 SC Class Codes

 Insurance rates vary significantly between NCCI classification codes.
 Let our SC Workers' Compensation Specialists help you determine your correct workers' compensation class codes before you buy a policy.
 Call today and one of our specialists will help make sure your business is properly covered at the lowest rates available.

 Fast Workers' Comp Quotes

 We make the process of getting workers' compensation quotes fast and easy.
 We know your time is valuable.
 That's why we work harder to streamline the quote process, compare your rates and coverages, and present your best options as quickly as possible.
 We often have your insurance quotes ready in less than 24 hours.